A crate is a terrific investment for a number of reasons. A crate can help you with:

 Kenneling: Your puppy may need to stay in a crate during travel or a hospital visit.

 Get a crate large enough for your puppy to stand up, lie down, and turn around in—but no larger.
-Otherwise, he might be tempted to use one end as a bathroom and the other as a bed.
+Otherwise, they might be tempted to use one end as a bathroom and the other as a bed.

 Phase 1: The first day